TheFossilDev/pomo-timer/README.md

-# Pomodor.io
+# Pomodoro timer
-Pomodor.io is a productivity tool based around the concepts of the pomodoro technique.
+Pomodoro timer is a productivity tool based around the concepts of the pomodoro technique.